hikeventures/hikeventures.github.io/_posts/2016-06-10-best-outdoor-watches.markdown

 ## Conclusion
 From the currently released outdoor watches with color display I would probably pick the [Garmin Fenix 3](http://www.backcountry.com/garmin-fenix-3-bundle).
 However, before buying any watch I will wait to see the specifications of the [Suunto Spartan Ultra](http://www.suunto.com/sports-watch-collections/Suunto-Spartan-Collection/).
 As a current [Suunto Traverse](http://www.backcountry.com/suunto-traverse-gps-watch) user I have already my GPS data stored in [Movescount](http://www.movescount.com/members/member140205-HikeVentures) so switching brands is anyway not an easy option for me.
 If I would not need a built-in GPS then I would probably buy the <a href="http://amzn.to/1t7QAFm" rel="nofollow">Apple Watch Sport</a> as an Apple phone user or the <a href="http://amzn.to/1t7QAFm" rel="nofollow">Motorola Moto 360 Sport</a> or the <a href="http://amzn.to/1YdNH1H" rel="nofollow">Casio WSD-F10</a> if I would be an Android phone user.

+---

+# Disclaimer
+The products in this article have not been tested by us.
+This page contains affiliate links.
+Read more [here](The products in this article have not been tested by us.
+This page contains affiliate links.
+Read more [here](http://www.hikeventures.com/about/).